chaoming66/Tetris/ReadMe.md

 ### Overview

 This is a practice of making the tetris games with in Unity with barebone assets.
 In the codebase, you would find typically used state-machine driven framework as well as gameplay logic for moving pieces and eliminating lines.
+The project is recently upgraded to be compatible with Unity version 2019.2.14f1

 ### GamePlay Instructions